Skip to main content

 9 mentions Positive Neutral Negative

-The humor in the game is widely appreciated for its fun, absurd, and playful tone, featuring witty bug puns and humorous story elements.
-Players find it entertaining and unique, contributing positively to the overall experience.
+The game is widely praised for its humorous and absurd tone, featuring funny bug puns and entertaining story elements.
+Players find it amusing and lighthearted, with comedic moments that enhance the overall fun of the bug-themed RTS gameplay.

 • “Amazing fun and humorous bug swarm strategy game that allows you to control and evolve armies of various bugs to battle with pesky humans and their machines for dominance over different planets.”

-• “The opening sequence made me laugh more than it probably should have.”
+• “The opening sequence made me laugh more than it probably should have done.”

 • music